IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 In this diagram you can see the `CustomerId` attribute has been introduced, with the `Foreign Key` stereotype, as a result of the many-to-one relationship between `Basket` and `Customer`.

-The `Foreign Key` stereotype's are automatically managed when modeling associations.
+The `Foreign Key` stereotypes are automatically managed when modeling associations.
 This stereotype is visualized as a silver key icon.

 ### Text Constraint - Attribute Stereotype